-Filed by the registrant x Filed by a party other than the registrant \Box

-Check the appropriate box:

-Preliminary Proxy Statement

-□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-x Definitive Proxy Statement

-□ Definitive Additional Materials

-□ Soliciting Material Pursuant to §240.14a-12

-Ellington Residential Mortgage REIT

-(Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of filing fee (Check the appropriate box):

-x No fee required

-□ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11

-(1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction.

-(5) Total fee paid:

-\square Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2), and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule, or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed.

-ELLINGTON RESIDENTIAL MORTGAGE REIT
+Filed by th ne registrant x Filed by a party other than the registrant $\ \Box$ Check the appropriate box: ☐ Prelimi inary Proxy Statement ission Only (as permitted by Rule 14a-6(e)(2)) ve Proxy Statement ive Additional Materials ☐ Soliciti ng Material Pursuant to §240. .14a-12 Ellington Residential Mortgage REIT , (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payment o of filing fee (Check the approp priate box): - change Act Rules 14a-6(i)(1) and 0-11 ies to which transaction applies: (1) That of each class of security to to which dubbactor applica (2) Aggregate number of securit ties to which transaction applies: (3) Per unit price or other under determined): lying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was (4) Proposed maximum aggrega te value of transaction.
+(5) Total fee paid: ☐ Fee pai d previously with preliminary v materials. □ Check regis box if any part of the fee is of stration statement number or t fest as provided by Exchange Act Rule 0-11(a)(2), and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by he Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule, or Registrat tion Statement No.: (3) Filing Party: (4) Date Filed.